Category: Holidays

 How to Spend It:

-• Go on a last-minute summer trip to the beach or lake.
+• Plan a last-minute beach or camping trip.

 • Long Weekend: Saturday, October 11 – Monday, October 13